LiminalVR/Liminal-SDK/README.md

 > - Once git has been installed, locate cmd/git.exe, copy the path to just cmd
 > - Add the path to cmd to your Environment Variables.
 (Press Window, Search Environment Variables)

+*Important* If this is your first time adding a git path to your environment variable, you must ensure all Unity instances are closed after setting up git.
+Alternatively, you can just restart your machine.

 ### Importing the _Liminal SDK_

 The Liminal SDK uses Unity Package Manager.